Full location, phone, and email information is available.Contact Information

 - Acronyms should not be used.

 The University has an accountable plan that allows it to reimburse employees for authorized business expenses with no effect on compensation.
 Under this plan, the employee must have incurred travel expenses while performing services for the University (BPM-505).
-Individuals using a personal vehicle for official business will be reimbursed based on the mileage of the most direct route incurred as a result of business need, plus any costs of parking and tolls.
+Individuals using a personal vehicle for official business will be reimbursed based on the mileage of the most direct route incurred because of business need, plus any costs of parking and tolls.
 An online mapping service may be used to verify mileage requested is reasonable.
 The mileage reimbursement rate is set by the Controller’s Office and posted on the Controller’s website (UM Policy 22602).

-The question of how business mileage starting from home often comes up.
+The question of the starting point for business mileage often comes up.
 Employees should not benefit or be penalized because of their personal choice of where to live.
-Their normal expected commuting costs are not considered a business need but a personal responsibility (per IRS) and are not a University reimbursable expense (Note: this is our understanding based on IRS guidance and it is always advisable to verify with a tax expert).
+Their normal expected commuting costs are not considered a business need but a personal responsibility and are not a University reimbursable expense (Note: this is our understanding based on IRS guidance and it is always advisable to verify with a tax expert).
 This applies regardless of day of the week, time of day or number of times per day.
 With few exceptions, off-campus faculty and staff will have a work location and address in a University or county leased or owned location that is considered the starting point for mileage reimbursement.